polymurph/tinyFSM/README.md

 # tinyFSM

-lightweight finite state machine (FSM) framework written in C.
+lightweight threadsafe finite state machine (FSM) framework written in C.

 This framework allows fast and easy implementation and has no dependencies to any libraryes.